SSAdhikari11/HR-Policy-Engine/README.md

 3rd Exit -> Deduction Applied

 Result:
-No violation recorded.
 Deduction will be done based on the number of violations defined in the policy.
 </pre>

 <p>